rdoxenham/openstack-training/documentation/openstack-manual.md

 	Allocating 'openstack-compute1.img'

 	Clone 'openstack-compute1' created successfully.

+As the compute-node is going to require more resources, at this point ensure that you increase the vCPU and memory count of your compute node:

+	#

 As an *optional* step for convenience, we can leave the virtual machines as DHCP and manually configure the 'default' network within libvirt to present static addresses via DHCP.
 As we have manually assigned the MAC addresses for our virtual machines we can edit the default network configuration file as follows-